 NREL’s PVWatts Calculator is another reliable solar calculator.

 Get multiple solar quotes

 The most important thing you can do when shopping for solar panels is to get multiple quotes.
-I can't say this enough.
+I can’t say this enough.
 The solar energy market is competitive and you have lots of options.
-Here are the companies you should definitely get quotes from when shopping for solar installers.
+A few good places to start your research include EnergySage and SunPower.

 EnergySage is powered by SunShot through the U.S. Department of Energy and it's the most comprehensive source of information about solar energy you'll find.
 EnergySage will give you multiple solar quotes and allows you to compare estimates in an easy (apples to apples) way.
 Plus, you get access to a solar advisor that's highly educated in all things solar.

 SunPower* is another excellent solar company that’s approved, screened, and verified by EnergySage.
 Learn everything you need to know about SunPower’s solar panels and energy storage before you even contact them.

 “We hold the world record for the most efficient and most durable solar cell on the planet.
 We have over 700 industry patents, and we are the only solar company that has been around longer than our own 25-year warranty,” according to Jensen Chapman from SunPower.

 Questions for solar installers